sagemath/trac_to_gh/Issue 6451.md

 # Issue 6451: Fint uses a non-portable option to 'cp' which fails on Solaris.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6451

 Original creator: drkirkby